1. Timelines

 • Avatar Aegis, Avatar of the Air – A visionary sage of the Vanir, wielding the boundless winds of the Aether Drakes.

-These Avatars symbolized harmony between the elves and their draconic progenitors.
-But the peace they embodied would soon be torn asunder by the fire of ambition.
+These Avatars symbolized harmony between the elves, their draconic progenitors, and the Archons whom first the elements birthed upon the Prime Plane.
+But the peace they embodied would soon be torn asunder by the stoked flames of ambition.

 The Riftfire Rebellion